OffchainLabs/arbitrum-orbit-sdk/examples/verify-rollup/README.md

 cp .env.example .env
 ```

+3. Set env variables:
+    - Note that if ORBIT_CHAIN_RPC is empty the script won't fetch information from the Orbit chain and will not perform those verifications
-3. Set env variables (Note that PARENT_CHAIN_TOKEN_BRIDGE_CREATOR is only needed for running the Token Bridge verification script)
+    - Note that PARENT_CHAIN_TOKEN_BRIDGE_CREATOR is only needed for running the Token Bridge verification script
+    - The rest of the variables must be present

 ## Rollup verification